osabnis/osabnis.github.io/publications.md

 ### R Lokeshkumar, Omkar Vivek Sabnis, Saikat Bhattacharyya
 ### December 2019
 <a href="https://www.researchgate.net/profile/Lokeshkumar-Ramasamy/publication/339678307_A_Novel_Approach_to_Extract_and_Analyse_Trending_Cuisines_on_Social_Media/links/5e786c1f299bf1892c021faa/A-Novel-Approach-to-Extract-and-Analyse-Trending-Cuisines-on-Social-Media.pdf" class="btn btn-email"><span class="fa fa-envelope"></span>Link to Paper</a>

 **Abstract**
 In this technological era, we have seen a huge increase in the number of reviewing sites in the internet.
 In case of online food delivery stores, these reviews are very important as they, on the whole express public sentiment towards a particular restaurant or cuisine.
 In this paper, we are proposing an approach to predict which cuisines and restaurants are “trending” in a country based on the analysis of social media.
 We mine social media platforms like Twitter for food-related tweets and extract these tweets by using our own manually curated food lexicon.
 From these tweets, we use similarity matching to extract the food items that were tweeted about and run each of these items through a cuisine classifier based on logistic regression and word2vec word embeddings.
 This is done for all the tweets and thus, we can get which cuisines and restaurants have been popular while, which restaurants are fading.
 Our approach can, therefore be used by restaurants to analyze which markets they need to expand into and also where they have to revamp their business strategies.

+## 3. A novel object detection system for improving safety at unmanned railway crossings
+### Omkar Vivek Sabnis, R Lokeshkumar
+### March 2019
+<a href="https://www.researchgate.net/profile/Lokeshkumar-Ramasamy/publication/337793911_A_novel_object_detection_system_for_improving_safety_at_unmanned_railway_crossings/links/5e786f354585157b9a546c70/A-novel-object-detection-system-for-improving-safety-at-unmanned-railway-crossings.pdf" class="btn btn-email"><span class="fa fa-envelope"></span>Link to Paper</a>

+**Abstract**
+In India, a huge country with the largest railway network in the world at almost 1,20,000 kilometers has a huge problem of railway collisions.
+There have been multiple news stories ranging from the death of 13 children in Uttar Pradesh, India to 5 elephants dying due to railway related accidents.
+Most of these issues are due to the lack of management at railway crossings.
+Human monitoring has been a proposed solution, however, due to India’s sheer scale, it is very difficult to monitor every crossing, especially in the rural and forested areas.
+In this paper, we are proposing a system that can automate the monitoring of railway crossings.
+We plan on finding out the most frequented railway crossings and fixing an overhead camera at the scene, which can monitor the crossing.
+This feed will be fed into a SSD object detection algorithm that will detect an object in the feed.
+Once the object has been detected, the object will be monitored and if the object has been on the track or in the vicinity of the tracks, an alert will be sent to the train stations to both the stations closest to the object – saying the trains needs to slow down in this area.
+The object detected will be transferred to the operator as well who can give the driver an idea what to do – honk for humans and slow down for animals for example.
+We feel that this will effectively reduce the collisions and solve the problem of railway collisions.

 [back](./)